archeos/archeos-manual/source/development/pages/build-iso.rst

 .. warning:: Remember to run ``sudo lb clean --purge`` BEFORE launch again lb
              config to reset the original status

+.. note:: If needed, the default user/password for the ArcheOS system are: **archeos/live**

 HowTo
 -----